NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 - [Managing packages for the solution](#managing-packages-for-the-solution) (working with multiple projects at the same time).
 - [Package sources](#package-sources)
 - [Package manager Options control](#package-manager-options-control)

+> [!Note]
+> If you're missing the NuGet Package Manager in Visual Studio 2015, check **Tools > Extensions and Updates...* and search for the NuGet Package Manager extension.
+> In Visual Studio 2017, NuGet and the NuGet Package Manager is automatically installed when you select any .NET-related workloads; you can also install it individually by checking the **Individual components > Code tools > NuGet package manager** option in the Visual Studio 2017 installer.)

 ## Finding and installing a package